MySQL 5.7 Release Notes

-Views (including updatable views) are available in MySQL Server 5.7.
+MySQL supports views, including updatable views.
 Views are stored queries that when invoked produce a result set.
 A view acts as a virtual table.

 The following discussion describes the syntax for creating and dropping views, and shows some examples of how to use them.